Kernel Robust Hypothesis Testing: Introduction

 In this paper, we develop a data-driven approach with the kernel method to design uncertainty sets for the problem of robust hypothesis testing.
 Specifically, empirical distributions are used directly as the nominal distributions, which avoids the estimation error when fitting the data into a parametric family of distributions.
 We then use the kernel MMD as the distance metric, which can be viewed as a generalization of the moment classes \cite{pandit2004moment}.
 The advantage of the kernel method is that it scales well for high-dimensional data, and choosing radii of the uncertainty set does not require the knowledge of the underlying true distribution.
 More importantly, our designed uncertainty sets contain continuous distributions (not only distributions supported on the training data), and our robust kernel test generalizes with guaranteed out-of-sample performance.

 We first focus on the Bayesian setting where the goal is to minimize the worst-case error probability.
 We first study the case with a finite alphabet, and reformulate the original problem equivalently to a finite-dimensional convex optimization problem via the strong duality of kernel robust optimization \cite{zhu2021kernel} and then derive the optimal robust test.
 For the case with an infinite alphabet, we propose a tractable approximation to quantify the worst-case error probability.
 The basic idea is to generate a finite number of samples randomly, and reduce the uncertainty set to be supported on these samples.
 We then rewrite equivalently the original problem as a convex optimization problem, and approximate the original objective function value using the approximated uncertainty set supported on these randomly generated samples.
 This approximation is tractable since it is a finite-dimensional convex optimization, and it builds connection between the finite-alphabet case and the infinite-alphabet case.
 We then show that the solutions to the approximation converge almost surely to the solutions to the original infinite-alphabet problem as the number of randomly generated samples goes to infinity.
 The LFDs (for the approximation) can be recovered, which are also supported on these randomly generated samples.
 To generalize to unseen data, we further apply the kernel smoothing method on the LFDs, and design a robust test that is the likelihood ratio test between the smoothed LFDs.
-We also propose a direct robust kernel test that is computationally efficient, and show that it is exponentially consistent.
+The computational complexity lies in solving a finite-dimensional convex optimization problem the complexity of which depends on the number of randomly generated samples, and implementing the test using kernel smoothed LFDs the complexity of which is quadratic in the number of randomly generated samples and testing samples.
+We also propose a direct robust kernel test that can be implemented with a quadratic complexity in the number of samples, and show that it is exponentially consistent.
 The basic idea is to compare the closest MMD distance between the empirical distribution of samples and the two uncertainty sets.